JuliaReach/juliareach-days-3/page/index.md

 **Saturday, 11th December 2021**

 It is sprint time!
-During this day we will use online platforms (Discord, Github) to create, chat and implement solutions for the challenge problems, or other problems that you have proposed during these Days.
+During this day we will use online platforms (Discord, Github) to create, discuss and implement solutions for the challenge problems, or other problems that you have proposed during these Days.

 \end{section}